MiddleRaster/MiddleRaster.github.io/DAG/HeaderOnlyNoForwardDeclarations.md

 <br><br><br>
 Q. Do you never use .cpp files?

 A. For an executable, I have a single .cpp file with ```main``` or ```WinMain``` that #includes the headers I use.
 Ditto for a .dll.
 However, since I TDD all my code, I have lots of unit tests and they all live in .cpp files.
 Build times are usually blazingly fast, since I usually only have to build a single .cpp file, the one that corresponds to the change I'm making in the header.
-Very occasionally, I'll change a leaf-most node and many .cpp file will have to be rebuilt, but it happens quite rarely, as it's like changing your string class:  hopefully not something you do very often.
+Very occasionally, I'll change a leaf-most node and many .cpp files will have to be rebuilt, but it happens quite rarely, as it's like changing your string class:  hopefully not something you do very often.
 <br>

 #### Conclusion